When Teachers Lead Because Government Won’t: ISTA’s AI Guidance

 The Department of Education now has a clear example of what comprehensive guidance looks like.
 ISTA has shown them what’s possible, what’s necessary, and what teachers actually need.
 The question is whether the Department will recognise the urgency that prompted science teachers to act, and whether they’ll finally deliver the national guidelines that schools have been waiting for since 2023.

 Ireland’s science teachers have provided a roadmap.
-Now it’s time for the Department of Education to provide the official framework that teachers desperately need to do their jobs fairly and effectively.
+Now it’s time for the Department of Education to provide the official guidelines and policies that all teachers desperately need to do their jobs fairly and effectively in this AI Age.

 Patrick Hickey is the Head of History with the Tuition Centre.
 He is one of Ireland Ireland’s leading providers of Teacher AI CPD in Ireland.
 Patrick has been featured on Irish media outlets such as RTÉ Six-One News, TV3’s “Tonight Show,” “The Irish Times” and Newstalk Radio on the area of AI in Education.